styleguidist/react-styleguidist/docs/Thirdparties.md

 }
 ```

 This will automatically apply your theme to your styled-components.
-When you fire up the style guide, `npx styleguidist server`, you should see your components render as expected.
+When you open the style guide by running `npx styleguidist server`, you should see your components render as expected.

 ### Emotion